stealify/stealify/README.md

 Load elimination
 Bounds check verification/elimination
 static_assert -> compilation-type errors
-Capability based offers Pre/post conditions for invocation/call protocol
+Capability based offers Pre/post conditions for invocation/call protocol think about it like RPC GRPC Something to Call Functions.

 ### So how does it work?
 Stealify analyzes, caches and distributes builds, as also offers you advanced code generation out of existing Source Code and or Artifacts.